kyu08/fzf-bookmark-opener/README.md

 - This command generates the configuration file(`~/.config/fzf-bookmark-opener/config.yaml`) when initial launch.
 - `config.yaml` is like below.
 - You can add, update, delete bookmarks to edit this file.
+  - You can generate GCP services URL using [gcp-url-generator](https://github.com/kyu08/gcp-url-generator) easily.

 ```yaml
 bookmarks: